DateSelect[list,crit]

 Select any instance of February 4, as well as all Thursdays within the given range:

-Find the 4th day of each odd-numbered month:
+Make a selection function to find the fourth day of each odd-numbered month:

 Scope (2)